maxbundscherer/RemoteRadioBeacon/README.md

 - Control and display of antenna rotor parameters
 - Control and display of parameters of a radio
 - Calculate the antenna rotor parameters (azimuth and distance) based on GPS coordinates or the Maidenhead locator
+- Live visualize antenna beam on the map (is and should)
 - Web interface for remote control (flask)
 - Multiple antenna rotors and radios supported (based on libhamlib-utils)
 - Remote transmission of a wav file